|Features||Ninja Hot & Cold Brew System||Ninja Coffee Bar|

 The rich brew produces a slightly more concentrated coffee than the classic brew.
 It uses the same amount of coffee but is more concentrated, so it leaves more room for milk or cream.

 Although the Hot and Cold Brewing System doesn’t make ice, it makes a coffee that is ideal for pouring over ice.
-The coffee produced on the over ice setting is brewed at a slightly lower temperature so that it is suitable for pouring over ice.
+The coffee produced on the over ice setting is brewed at a slightly lower temperature.

 This setting is not available on the Hot and Cold Brewing System and is only found on the Ninja Coffee Bar.
 This setting produces a slightly weaker option than the specialty option, which is the strongest coffee setting.